Ttinglis/GRRRRR/Report.md

 * A submit button
 * Two containers displaying api data
-* Button(s) to display a popup window containing additional city information &nbsp;The navigation bar on the left will contain 3 buttons which link to a home page, information page and a help page. &nbsp;The information page will contain the resources used for creating and running the API and the help page will feature information on how to use the app.
+* Button(s) to display a popup window containing additional city information

+The navigation bar on the left will contain 3 buttons which link to a home page, information page and a help page. &nbsp;The information page will contain the resources used for creating and running the API and the help page will feature information on how to use the app.
 A pop up window will be used to dipslay further information about the city.

 The wireframes were created in a Draw.IO file. &nbsp;They are displayed below: